Adidem23/SecureBid_Final/README.md

-# Decentralized Tender Allocation System
+# SecureBid : Decentralized Tender Allocation System
 This is blockchain based Tender Allocation System in which There are superadmin , Admins and normal vendors who can see and bid on tenders which are there .
 Tenders can be Assigned to vendors who had applied for tenders And all things will  be done with blockchain .

 # Tools used: